A survey on the skew energy of oriented graphs

-\section{Abstract}
+{\bf Abstract }

-The skew energy of an oriented graph was introduced by Adiga, Balakrishnan and So in 2010, as one of various generalizations of the energy of an undirected graph.
-Let $G$ be a simple undirected graph, and $G^\sigma$ be an oriented graph of $G$ with the orientation $\sigma$ and skew-adjacency matrix $S(G^\sigma)$.
-The skew energy of the oriented graph $G^\sigma$, denoted by $\mathcal{E}_S(G^\sigma)$, is defined as the sum of the norms of all the eigenvalues of $S(G^\sigma)$.
-In this paper, we summarize most of the known results on the skew energy of oriented graphs.
-Some open problems are also proposed for further study.
+{ Let $G$ be a simple undirected graph with adjacency matrix $A(G)$.
+The energy of $G$ is defined as the sum of absolute values of all eigenvalues of $A(G)$, which was introduced by Gutman in 1970s.
+Since graph energy has important chemical applications, it causes great concern and has many generalizations.
+The skew energy and skew energy-like are the generalizations in oriented graphs.
+Let $G^\sigma$ be an oriented graph of $G$ with skew adjacency matrix $S(G^\sigma)$.
+The skew energy of $G^\sigma$, denoted by $\mathcal{E}_S(G^\sigma)$, is defined as the sum of the norms of all eigenvalues of $S(G^\sigma)$, which was introduced by Adiga, Balakrishnan and So in 2010.
+In this paper, we summarize main results on the skew energy of oriented graphs.
+Some open problems are proposed for further study.
+Besides, results on the skew energy-like: the skew Laplacian energy and skew Randi\'{c} energy are also surveyed at the end.}